 (3) An arrangement under subsection (1) or (2) is to be made on such terms as are agreed to by the parties.

-(4) In this section, “employing authority”, “Public Service” and other expressions used in the Public Sector Management Act 1994 each have the meaning given to them in that Act.
+(4) In this section, employing authority, Public Service and other expressions used in the Public Sector Management Act 1994 each have the meaning given to them in that Act.

 Part 5 — Accountability and financial provisions